-The only exception to this would be eyelet or tab-top curtains on a wooden curtain pole.
-Tab-top curtains have fabric loops at the top and each loop is approximately 15cms long from the top to where it meets the curtain.
+Note: Tab-top curtains have fabric loops at the top and each loop is approximately 15cms long from the top to where it meets the curtain.
 If the wooden curtain pole that you wish to purchase, or already have, is a very thick wooden pole with say for example a 50mm or 65mm diameter pole, then it would be too thick and chunky for the fabric loops to side onto to.
-Similarly, if you want to go for eyelet (also known as grommet or ring-top) curtains then there are two things to take into consideration from the off.

-Firstly the curtain pole diameter; and this applies to metal curtain poles as well as wooden curtain poles.
-Eyelet rings have an internal diameter of approximately 40mm and the ideal size for a curtain pole for eyelet heading is 28mm.
+Size Advice: Eyelet rings have an internal diameter of approximately 40mm and the ideal size for a curtain pole for eyelet heading is 28mm.
 If your pole is a little narrower in diameter than that then you’ll still be fine with eyelet curtains.
 But if your pole is any thicker then it would not be advisable or possible to fit eyelet rings to such a thick pole.
-You can at a push put eyelet curtains on a 35mm pole but there will not be much clearance for the eyelets to operate properly and the curtains would be best used as dress curtains in this instance.
+You can at a push put eyelet curtains on a 35mm curtain pole but there will not be much clearance for the eyelets to operate properly and the curtains would be best used as dress curtains in this instance.

-If you have a 28mm wooden curtain pole then, you may think that it’s fine to put an eyelet heading on it, but we would strongly advise against it.
-There is a good possibility if you have working eyelet curtains on a wooden curtain pole, that the metal eyelet rings will scratch the wood, leaving you with a less than lack lustre curtain pole to look at.
-However, if you simply want to add eyelet curtains to your existing wooden curtain pole as dress curtains only (curtains that are not closed) to spruce up the window and change the look a little, then there is no reason why you can’t use your existing wooden curtain pole for your eyelet headed curtains.
+Note: If you have a 28mm wooden curtain pole then, you may think that it’s fine to put an eyelet heading on it, but we would strongly advise against it.
+Whereas eyelet curtains would work on a 28mm chrome curtain pole, on a wooden pole there is a good possibility that the metal eyelet rings will scratch the wood, leaving you with a less than lack lustre curtain pole to look at.
+However, if you simply want to add eyelet curtains to your existing wooden curtain pole as dress curtains only (curtains that are not closed) to spruce up the window and change the look a little, then there is no reason why you can’t use your existing wooden curtain poles for eyelet curtains.